 Johnny’s Selected Seeds – 100% Employee-Owned, Johnny’s has a long history of producing quality plants and seeds for vegetables, fruits and herbs for both the home gardener and those who grow commercially.
 The catalog is free and you get $5 off any purchase of $25 or more just for signing up!

 Jung Seed – Founded in 1909 by John William “J.W.”
 Jung.
 Like many during that same era, Jung wanted to make just enough money in order to support his family, and he saw selling seeds as a way he could do this.
-After more than a century of learning what to do and what not to do in the seed business, the Jung family business still survives today.
+After more than a century of learning what to do and what not to do in the seed business, the Jung family business still survives after 116 years!
 They’ve grown with the times, too.
-Jung’s seeds and plants are offered at many farm stores, nurseries and other retail locations and they have a substantial social media presence so they are easy to reach whenever you need to.
+Jung’s seeds and plants are offered at many farm stores, nurseries, and other retail locations, and they have a substantial social media presence, so they are easy to reach whenever you need to.

 Kitazawa Seed Company – Established near the turn of the last century in 1917, Kitazawa Seed Company specializes in seeds used to grow vegetables used in Asian cooking.
 Even after being forced to abandon the business in 1942 due to WWII internment of Japanese-American citizens, the company, thankfully was re-established though it had to move to a different location.
 Some of the seeds that Kitazawa offers you are not likely to find from any other seed company.